myelintek/documentation/user/lab.rst

                add-apt-repository ppa:deadsnakes/ppa
                apt-get install python3.8

-        #) You may need to install exensions or change the Python version used when it is prompted by *VSCode*.
+        #) You may need to install extensions or change the Python version used when it is prompted by *VSCode*.

 TODO: Run with web terminal, change flavor, proxy, configuration